Wanbu Huayanjing Pagoda: Structure

-Wanbu Huayanjing Pagoda stands at a height 55m, with a diameter of 18m and is located entirely within the site of a former Buddhist monastery in modern day Baita Village (白塔村 (Báitǎ Cūn)); 20 km east of Hohhot.
+Wanbu Huayanjing Pagoda stands at a height of 55m, with a diameter of 18m and is located entirely within the site of a former Buddhist monastery in modern day Baita Village (白塔村 (Báitǎ Cūn)); 20 km east of Hohhot.
 The structure is primarily made up of bricks and white lime paste, with a large number of wooden arches supporting the structure internally.
 A winding staircase connects all seven floors, with natural light allowed to penetrate through ventilation holes located throughout the perimeter of the structure.

 The base of the structure is designed to resemble a lotus flower, with the next two floors containing carvings of Bodhisattva; the remaining four floors contain no carvings.
 The first, third, fifth and seventh floors contain real doors facing east and west, with fake doors facing north and south.
 This pattern is reversed on the second, fourth and sixth floors.

 The interior of the pagoda contains six stone tablets from the Jin era, containing detailed information about the city of Fengzhou, and more than 200 carvings from travellers dating back as far as 1172.
 These carvings display an array of languages, including Mongolian, Tibetan, Khitan, Jurchen, Persian and ancient Syrian.